I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The Market Craft Beer feels like an old Victorian pub in London or Dublin, but don’t let that fool you.
 The beer selection is about half Spanish, featuring 8 taps and a selection of bottles.
 The selection isn’t huge, but it’s high quality.
 They also serve some small snack dishes.

-It’s alternately a quiet & a lively bar, the sort of place that can’t help but invite intimate-but-animated conversations in its little wooden nooks.
+It’s alternately a quiet & a lively bar, the sort of place that can’t help but invite intimate but animated conversations in its little wooden nooks.
 Whatever the vibe might be on a particular night, it will still be a good time.

-As it should be for a bar that’s blending cultures & atmospheres, the music at The Market Craft Beer is an eclectic mix that on various nights ranges from ska jazz to Motown-style covers of 90s classics from bands such as Radiohead, The Cranberries, & Coolio.
+As it should be for a bar that’s blending cultures & atmospheres, the music at The Market Craft Beer is an eclectic mix that, on various nights, ranges from ska jazz to Motown-style covers of 90s classics from bands such as Radiohead, The Cranberries, & Coolio.

-The Market Craft Beer is a great beer bar, & I enjoyed the place so much that I went there 3 times during my stay in Valencia.
+Book your hotel in Valencia now!The Market Craft Beer is a great beer bar, & I enjoyed the place so much that I went there 3 times during my stay in Valencia.

 Olhöps

-Olhöps is a beer bar & bottle shop located near València Nord train station.
-The bar has 10 taps, including a house beer from their brewery, H2OL (more on that below), and a couple of others from Spain.
+The main bar has 10 taps, including a house beer from their brewery, H2OL (more on that below), and a couple of others from Spain.
 When I visited, the rest were from the U.K., though this was helped by the Northern Monk tap takeover that was going on at the time.
 There’s also a selection of over 100 bottles & cans available.

 In addition to the bar & the brewery, the same people also run Höp Cream, a project that combines ice cream & beer.
 These beer floats are available at Olhöps.
 If ice cream isn’t a sufficient meal, there’s also a food stand that is sometimes open in the back of the bar.